FAQ

 Which lender should I choose?

 It depends on your situation.
-Equitable Bank (Flex) offers the lowest known rates and fees but is broker-exclusive.
-CHIP (HomeEquity Bank) is available in all 10 provinces with the most product flexibility.
-Bloom Finance offers Canada's only lifetime fixed rate and a Prepaid Mastercard.
-Home Trust (EquityAccess) is the newest entrant and may offer competitive pricing.
-Fraction is an alternative for borrowers under 55 or those who prefer a shared appreciation model.
-A licensed mortgage broker can compare all options based on your needs.
+Equitable Bank (Flex) offers the lowest rates and fees but is only available in BC, AB, ON, and QC and is broker-exclusive.
+CHIP (HomeEquity Bank) is available in all 10 provinces and offers the most product flexibility including income-stream advances and a short-term bridge option.
+Bloom Finance offers Canada's only lifetime fixed rate and a Prepaid Mastercard for on-demand equity access.
+Take our lender quiz to find your match, or see the full comparison.

 Can I make payments on a reverse mortgage?